enindu/palette/README.md

 ## Benchmark

 Note that Palette is an experimental library.
 It is not even close to competing with other well-designed libraries.
-Sole aim was to create a lightweight library with minimal allocations and faster execution for use in hot paths.
+My sole aim was to create a lightweight library with minimal allocations and faster execution for use in hot paths.

 ```
 $ go test -bench . -benchtime 10s -benchmem